tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chromium-based-browsers.md

 _If you're a new AdNauseam user, or don't need your saved ads, jump to [Installation](#install-adnauseam)_

-1. Click on the AdNauseam icon to open the menu
+1. Click on the AdNauseam icon in the toolbar
-2. Click the ``SETTINGS`` button at the bottom of the menu
+2. Then click the ``View Ad Vault`` button
-3. Scroll to the bottom and click ``EXPORT ADS``
+3. Then click ``EXPORT`` at bottom-right of page

 <br>